Vyral/base-template/_posts/2018-10-26-the-sacrifices-involved-with-using-ibuyer-programs.md

 {% include youtube.html %}

-Many home sellers are considering a quick and painless sale with an iBuyer program.
-Here are the pros and cons of using these as a home-selling solution.
+<p style="text-align: center;"><em>Many home sellers are considering a quick and painless sale with an iBuyer program.
+Here are the pros and cons of using these as a home-selling solution.</em></p>

 **I want to make sure that you’re not leaving money on the table when it comes time to sell your home.** You’ve probably seen a lot of iBuyer programs out there from companies like OpenDoor, OfferPad, and Zillow.